Match fixing: Association football

-In 2006 the European football powerhouse Juventus F.C. drew a match against minnows Rimini in a fixed encounter.
-Following investigation, Juventus Manager Luciano Moggi, Italian Football President Franco Carraro and Vice-president Innocenzo Mazzini had to resign In 2010 several Korean footballers were punished by FIFA with a lifelong ban from all sports for fixing several matches in the Korean League Cup.
+In 2006, the European football powerhouse Juventus FC drew a match against minnows Rimini in a fixed encounter.
+Following investigation, Juventus Manager Luciano Moggi, Italian Football President Franco Carraro, and Vice-president Innocenzo Mazzini had to resign.
+In 2010, several Korean footballers were punished by FIFA with a lifelong ban from all sports for fixing several matches in the Korean League Cup.
 During the subsequent investigation, many top Korean players were also found to be involved in match fixing after the initial discovery.